 GTA - Lower powered or older specification cars that meet the technical requirements under balance of performance

 The GT Cup is an ideal place for amateur drivers to hone their craft and is open to National B licence holders and above.
 It is also open to coach/pro drivers entering as part of a two-driver team with a sporting driver.
-With some 42 separate entries in 2018, demand is high for spots on the grid.

 To register your interest in the GT Cup Championship, and for more information, please contact the Championship Coordinator, Hannah James: